scalatron/scalatron/README.md

 Scalatron - Learn Scala With Friends
 =========

-This is the main source code repository for Scalatron, an educational resource for groups of programmers that want to learn more about the Scala programming language or want to hone their Scala programming skills.
-It is based on Scalatron BotWar, a competitive multi-player programming game in which coders pit bot programs (written in Scala) against each other.
+This is the source code for Scalatron, a competitive multi-player programming game in which coders pit bot programs (written in Scala) against each other.
+It is an educational resource for groups of programmers or individuals that want to learn more about the Scala programming language or want to hone their Scala programming skills.

 Follow Scalatron on Twitter at [@scalatron](http://twitter.com/scalatron).